BACK TO INDEX

 This is an expository paper about certain aspects of Synthetic Biology, including a discussion of the issue of modularity (load effects from downstream components).

 5. D. Del Vecchio and E.D.
 Sontag.
 Engineering Principles in Bio-Molecular Systems: From Retroactivity to Modularity.
 European Journal of Control, 15:389-397, 2009.
 Note: Preliminary version appeared as paper MoB2.2 in Proceedings of the European Control Conference 2009, August 23-26, 2009, Budapest.
-[PDF] Keyword(s): systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 6. D. Del Vecchio, A.J.
 Ninfa, and E.D.
 Sontag.
 Modular Cell Biology: Retroactivity and Insulation.
 Molecular Systems Biology, 4:161, 2008.
-[PDF] Keyword(s): retroactivity, systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): retroactivity, systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 Abstract: